refinedev/refine/documentation/docs/api-references/providers/i18n-provider.md

 import changeLanguage from '@site/static/img/i18n/changing-language.gif';

-refine could support any i18n framework.
-You just need to create an i18nProvider according to the library you will use.
+refine is capable of supporting any i18n framework but a `i18nProvider` according to the relevant library must be created.

 If you want to add i18n support in the app, refine expects the `i18nProvider` type as follows.